Nitish-0808/HighRes-Histopathology-WSI-Transformer-Segmentation/README.md

 # 🧬 HighRes Histopathology Semantic Segmentation using Transformer

-> **A high-resolution transformer-based framework for efficient and precise segmentation of histopathology whole-slide images (WSIs)** - packaged with full Docker reproducibility for seamless dataset preparation, training, and evaluation 🧠💻
+> **A high-resolution transformer-based framework for efficient and precise segmentation of histopathology whole-slide images (WSIs)**🧠💻

----

 ## 🧪 Overview
 **HighRes-Histopathology-WSI-Transformer-Segmentation** provides an end-to-end deep learning pipeline for histopathology WSI segmentation.
 It leverages **transformer-based contextual encoding** and **boundary-aware learning** to achieve high accuracy and robust generalization across tissue slides.

+## 🚀 Features

+✅ End-to-end pipeline for WSI segmentation
+✅ Transformer backbone with boundary & dilation-aware training
+✅ Configurable training hyperparameters and flexible dataset options
+✅ Visual sanity checks for colored mask generation
+✅ Evaluation and overlay visualization for predictions

+## 🧰 Prerequisites
+Before proceeding, ensure the following resources are available in your environment:
+- **Pretrained Backbone Weights:**
+Download the pretrained backbone weights for model initialization from [this link](https://github.com/whai362/PVT/releases/download/v2/pvt_v2_b3.pth) and place the file at:
   ```bash
   <repo_root>/
   ```
 **Dataset Location:**
 Store the raw Whole Slide Images (WSIs) at:
   ```bash